crystaldba/postgres-mcp/README.md

 We are building out a suite of AI-generated adversarial workloads designed to challenge Postgres Pro and ensure it performs under a broad variety of scenarios.

 *What Postgres versions are supported?*
+Our testing presently focuses on Postgres 15, 16, and 17.
 We plan to support Postgres versions 13 through 17.
-Our testing presently focuses on Postgres 15, 16, and 17.

 *Who created this project?*
 This project is created and maintained by [Crystal DBA](https://www.crystaldba.ai).

 ## Roadmap

-There is nothing here yet.
+*TBD*

+You and your needs are a critical driver for what we build.
 Tell us what you want to see by opening an [issue](https://github.com/crystaldba/postgres-mcp/issues) or a [pull request](https://github.com/crystaldba/postgres-mcp/pulls).

 You can also contact us on [Discord](https://discord.gg/4BEHC7ZM).